WHAT IS SAFE HAVEN FOR NEWBORNS?

 Where can I find a Safe Haven location?

-Many hospitals, fire stations and ambulance stations will have a sign that identifies their building as a Safe Haven location.
-However, you may leave your infant in the hands of staff at any hospital emergency room, fire station, or ambulance station.
+Many hospitals (staffed 24/7), fire stations and ambulance stations will have a sign that identifies their building as a Safe Haven location.
 Please make sure you tell them that you are leaving your infant in a “Safe Haven”.

-<—This is what a Safe Haven location identification sign may look like.
+<—This is what a Safe Haven location identification sign looks like.

 What if I want more information on Safe Haven for Newborns?